VenkateshGhalge/kubernetes/PODS_multi-container-pods/Pods.md

 ### Example 1. static file servers (Nginx)

-   - Do we need liveness Probs ?
+   - Do we need liveness Probe ?
     the application is starting up quickly and it will exit if any error, so we don't need the liveness prob
-   - Do we need Readness Probs ?
+   - Do we need Readness Probe ?
     Nginx is handling the incoming network traffic, so we need the readness probe eg-
     Yaml files - static_file_servers_nginx.yaml

-### Example 2.
+### Example 2. static web application
+   - DO we need liveness Probe ?
+    we need to check if all css and javascript files are load for not
+   - Do we need Readness Probe ?
+    as we need to handle the http request we need the readness probe eg -
+     Yaml files for static_app.yaml